Welcome to our store

 White Gold

-White gold provides a bright neutral background that emphasizes the clarity of the diamond.
+White gold provides a bright neutral background that emphasizes diamond clarity.

 Platinum

-Platinum is extremely durable and naturally white.
-It is often chosen for high value diamonds because of its strength and longevity.
+Platinum is highly durable and often chosen for luxury engagement rings because of its strength and longevity.

 Rose Gold

-Rose gold adds a romantic tone and works beautifully with vintage inspired designs.
+Rose gold creates a romantic appearance and pairs beautifully with vintage inspired settings.

 What Wedding Band Goes with Emerald Cut Engagement Rings

-Because emerald cut diamonds have straight geometric edges, they pair well with several types of wedding bands.
+Because emerald cut diamonds have straight geometric edges, they pair well with several wedding band styles.

-Many couples choose a simple band that complements the clean lines of the emerald cut center stone.
+Many couples prefer a clean minimalist wedding band that complements the structure of the center stone.

 Custom Emerald Cut Engagement Rings

-Many couples prefer designing a custom emerald cut engagement ring to create something unique.
+Many couples prefer creating a custom emerald cut engagement ring to design something unique and personal.

 Emerald Cut Engagement Rings in Vancouver

-For buyers searching for emerald cut engagement rings in Vancouver, working with a local jeweler offers several advantages.
+For buyers searching for emerald cut engagement rings in Vancouver, working with a local jeweler provides several advantages.

 FAQ About Emerald Cut Engagement Rings